danidiaz/jet-stream/README.md

 - You can't detect the "end" of a stream inside the stream itself.

-- Partly as a consequence of the above, grouping operations inside a stream are not well supported.
+- Partly as a consequence of the previous point, grouping operations inside a stream are not well supported.
 You can, however, perform some form of grouping as a terminal operation.

 ## Some close cousins